AdamQuantum/NVIDIA-Developer-Contest-2024/README.md

 Prerequisites

 	•	Python: Version 3.8 or higher
+	•	Conda: Recommended for managing dependencies and environments
 	•	API Keys:
 	•	NVIDIA API Keys for Embedding and Llama models
 	•	Groq API Key